Tuesday 9 January 2018

 Within 10 minutes the pain looses its edge.
 I'm so thirsty and drink 2 glasses of water.
 That's when I realise there's about 4 or 5 other patients that have been listening to me groan with the pain.
 I'm mortified.

-I'm sore but I cant wait to see Chris and head home.
+I'm sore but I cant wait to head home.
 I fall sleep for a few hours and when I awake I'm offered the famous hospital toast.
 The greastest toast ever.
 That perks me right up and before I know it, it's 4pm and I'm heading home.
-Chris has stayed at the hospital the entire time.

 The car journey is excruciating.
 We really need to get a car with better suspension.I'm signed off work for two weeks to recover.
 Hopefully we've managed to rid all of this horrible disease from my body.